-- 1. APPEAL TO THE INSURANCE COMMISSION.
+- APPEAL TO THE INSURANCE COMMISSION.
 Provided, that the written appeal must be filed by the same requesting party within fifteen (15) working days upon denial of request. - 1.1.
 Denial of request shall be appealed to the Deputy Insurance Commissioner concerned by filing a written appeal within fifteen (15) working days from the date of notice or letter of denial. - 1.2.
 The letter of appeal should state why the requestor/requesting party disagrees with the reason/s for denying the request.
 The appellant may provide supporting information to the appeal. - 1.3.
 In case the Deputy Insurance Commissioner concerned affirms the denial of the request, the request shall be appealable to the Insurance Commissioner within fifteen (15) working days from the date of notice or letter of denial of the first appeal. - 1.4.
 Pursuant to Section 13 (b), appeals shall be decided upon by the person or office next higher in authority within thirty (30) working days from the filing of said appeal.

-Section 7: Fees
+Section 7: Fees and Charges

-- 1. REASONABLE COST OF REPRODUCTION OF INFORMATION.
-The RO shall immediately notify the requesting party of the cost of reproduction of the requested information. - 2.
-SCHEDULE OF FEES.
-The cost of reproduction is Php10.00 per page in accordance with the IC Circular Letter No. 2014-15. - 3.
-NO FEES ON APPROVED APPEALS.
-No fees shall be charged to the appellant in case of approval of an appeal.

-- 8 - 4.
-EXEMPTION FROM FEES.
-The Commission may exempt any requesting party from payment of fees, upon request stating the valid reason why such requesting party shall not pay the fee.
+- COST OF REPRODUCTION OF INFORMATION.
+The FO shall notify the requesting party of the cost of reproduction of the requested information. - SCHEDULE OF FEES AND CHARGES.
+The following fees and charges are in accordance with the IC Circular Letter No. 2014-15. - 2.1 Cost of Reproduction is Php10.00 per page. - 2.2 Certified True Copy/Photocopy of Other Documents is Php200.00 per document and Php25.00 per page in excess of five (5) pages. - NO FEES ON APPROVED APPEALS.
+No fees shall be charged to the appellant in case of approval of an appeal. - 4.
+EXEMPTION FROM FEES AND CHARGES.
+The Commission may exempt any requesting party from payment of fees, upon request stating the valid reason why such requesting party shall not pay the fees.